-For the purpose of presenting the consolidated financial statements in US dollars, assets and liabilities of the Company are translated into US dollars at the exchange rates prevailing at the reporting date.
-Income and expense items are translated at the average rate over the reporting period.
-Translation differences are also recognized in other comprehensive loss and recorded in the "foreign currency translation reserve" included in equity.
+For the purpose of preparing the consolidated financial statements, the assets and liabilities are first expressed in the entity's respective functional currency and translated into the presentation currency using exchange rates prevailing at the reporting date, while the income and expense items are translated at the average exchange rates for the period.
+Translation differences are recognized in other comprehensive loss and recorded in the "foreign currency translation reserve" included in equity.